spatie/laravel-query-builder/README.md

 The `filter` query parameters can be used to filter results by partial property value, exact property value or if a property value exists in a given array of values.
 You can also specify custom filters for more advanced queries.

 By default, no filters are allowed.
 All filters have to be specified using `allowedFilters()`.
-When trying to filter on properties that have not been allowed `allowedFilters()` an `InvalidFilterQuery` exception will be thrown.
+When trying to filter on properties that have not been allowed using `allowedFilters()` an `InvalidFilterQuery` exception will be thrown.

 ``` php
 // GET /users?filter[name]=john&filter[email]=gmail